pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 ReactDOM.render(<Index />, document.getElementById("root"));
 ```

-It just render the component defined in `components/index.js` in the element with ID `root`.
-Structuring the initial point of our app will helps us later to make it isomorphic.
+This file just renders the component defined in `components/index.js` in the element with ID `root`.
+Structuring the initial point of our app this way will helps us later to make it isomorphic.

 The `index` component will be the main container for our application.
-In this level, the app will subscribe to the Fanout channel to listen for SMS messages.
+At this level, the app will subscribe to the Fanout channel to listen for SMS messages.

 So let's first import everything we'll need:
 ```javascript